-NOTE 9.
-FAIR VALUE MEASUREMENTS
+NOTE 7.
+FAIR VALUE MEASURMENTS

-The Company follows the guidance in FASB ASC Topic 820, "Fair Value Measurements", for its financial assets and liabilities that are remeasured and reported at fair value at each reporting period, and non-financial assets and liabilities that are re-measured and reported at fair value at least annually.
 The following table presents information about the Company's financial assets that are measured at fair value on a recurring basis as of December 31, 2020 by level within the fair value hierarchy:

-Description Quoted Prices in Active Markets (Level 1) Ot Obser Inp ficant her rvable outs vel 2) Signif Otl Unobse Inp (Lev ner ervable uts Investments held in Trust Account: U. S. Treasury securities \$414,209,593 \$ \$ Liabilities: Derivative public warrant liabilities \$ 35,386,050 \$ \$ Derivative private warrant liabilities \$ - \$ \$18,41 15,060
+Description Quoted Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Investments held in Trust Account: U. S. Treasury securities maturing on January 28, 2021 \$414,209,593 \$ - \$ -

 Transfers to/from Levels 1, 2 and 3 are recognized at the end of the reporting period.
-The estimated fair value of the Public Warrants transferred from a Level 3 measurement to a Level 1 fair value measurement in September 2020, when the Public Warrants were separately listed and traded.
+There were no transfers between levels for the period from February 11, 2020 (inception) through December 31, 2020.